-South Asia Regional Qualifying Event Of Itf Asia 12 & Under Team Competition-2019 - UrduPoint
+SOUTH ASIA REGIONAL QUALIFYING EVENT Of ITF Asia 12 & Under Team Competition-2019 - UrduPoint

 - Miscellaneous

-The Pakistan Tennis Federation (PTF) is pleased to inform that Pakistan beat Bhutan 3-0 in the first group tie of SOUTH ASIA REGIONAL QUALIFYING EVENT of ITF Asia 12&Under Team Competition-2019, being held from 24th to 28th June 2019 at Dhaka, Bangladesh
+Pakistan won its play-off tie for 5th/ 6th position against Maldives 3-0 in the SOUTH ASIA REGIONAL QUALIFYING EVENT of ITF Asia 12&Under Team Competition-2019 on 28th June, 2019 at Dhaka, Bangladesh

-Islamabad (UrduPoint / Pakistan Point News - 24th Jun, 2019 ) The Pakistan Tennis Federation (PTF) is pleased to inform that Pakistan beat Bhutan 3-0 in the first group tie of SOUTH ASIA REGIONAL QUALIFYING EVENT of ITF Asia 12&Under Team Competition-2019, being held from 24th to 28th June 2019 at Dhaka, Bangladesh.
+Islamabad (UrduPoint / Pakistan Point News - 28th June, 2019) Pakistan won its play-off tie for 5th/ 6th position against Maldives 3-0 in the SOUTH ASIA REGIONAL QUALIFYING EVENT of ITF Asia 12&Under Team Competition-2019 on 28th June, 2019 at Dhaka, Bangladesh.
+Pakistan finished 5th in the event out of 7 teams participating in the event.

-Pakistani players outplayed their opponents by defeating them in straight sets.
-Ahtesham gave Pakistani an early advantage by overwhelming his opponent in the first match, and Haider doubled the lead by crushing his counterpart in the second match.
-The doubles pair of Haider & Hussnain continued the winning streak by beating their opponents in straight sets.
+Haider gave Pakistan an advantage by overwhelming his counterpart in the first match.
+Ahtesham doubled the lead by beating his opponent in straight sets.
+Hussnain and Haider paired up to bag the tie.

-Pakistan has been placed alongside Bangladesh, Bhutan and India in the group.
+Earlier, Pakistan lost 3-0 to India in its last group tie, as the Indians won without conceding a single game.
+The Indian players proved too good for Pakistani players in all matches of the tie.

 Results are as follows: